Questions on End of the World

 God judges on the basis of faith or unbelief (Mark 16:16).
 While faith and unbelief are matters of the heart, neither is invisible; there is evidence of faith and unbelief in daily life.
-Jesus’ parable of the sheep and the goats (Matthew 25:31-46) shows how the Lord will provide evidence for the judgment of the Continued.
+Jesus’ parable of the sheep and the goats (Matthew 25:31-46) shows how the Lord will provide evidence for the judgment of the heart he renders.

 It is my understanding from the Bible that when a person dies, his soul is separated from his body.
 Our bodies at this time remain on earth while a believer's soul goes to Heaven and a non-believer's soul goes to Hell.
 So those in death have already faced their judgement.
 On the day of Judgement when our Savior returns, it is my understanding that a person's body and soul are reunited and believers go to Heaven with non-believers going to Hell.
 Is this all correct?
 Also, after a person dies and before Judgement what is the status of, I guess, our souls both as believers and unbelievers?
 Are we kind of in "limbo"?
 As believers do we enjoy all the benefits in heaven with our soul (not body) or do we have to wait until Judgment Day?
 Same for non-believers, are they in "limbo" or are they feeling the pains of Hell before Judgment Day?
 Thank you.

 Your understanding of events in the first paragraph is correct: when death takes place, judgment also takes place (Hebrews 9:27).